Vervoe

 Client relationships

-The most important thing you'll do is earn trust with senior people — CHROs, Chief Transformation Officers, People VPs — and become mission-critical to their workforce strategy.
-Depth of relationship is the job.
+The most important thing you’ll do is earn trust with senior people – CHROs, Chief Transformation Officers, People VPs – and become mission-critical to their workforce strategy.
+That relationship is what surfaces the real problems, not the presenting ones.

 Engagement delivery